HAS-Tools-Fall2022/Course-Materials22/README.md

  I will supplement in-person lectures with video lectures recorded and uploaded to YouTube.
 The lectures can be found here:

   - [YouTube lectures](https://www.youtube.com/playlist?list=PL7bvZx2_0uUobn9riANO9nEPF1Pe2dClB)

+## More to come

+As we come together throughout the semester more details and resources will be shared here - keep an eye out! 👀